Research Associate in Energy Studies Institute

 Energy Studies Institute (ESI)

-- Possess strong interpersonal, organizational, and communication skills, with the ability to work well both independently and in a team.
+- Possess strong interpersonal, organisational and communication skills, with the ability to work well both independently and in a team.

-- Quantitative skills and the ability to use data and metrics to inform research.
+- Quantitative skills and the ability to use data and metrics to inform research, decisions.

 To apply for this position, please combine the following documents in 1 PDF and attach it under the CV column when submitting your application: